-Do not leave the vehicle when the engine is running unless you have to.
+Do not leave the vehicle when the engine is running.
 If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
 To be sure the vehicle will not move, even when you are on fairly level ground, always set the parking brake and move the shift lever to P (Park).
-See Shifting Into Park on page 9-29.
-If you are pulling a trailer, see Driving Characteristics and Towing Tips on page 9-60.
+See Shifting Into Park on page 9-23 and Driving Characteristics and Towing Tips on page 9-54.

 The vehicle has an automatic transmission shift lock control system.
 You must fully apply the regular brake first and then press the shift lever button before shifting from P (Park) when the ignition key is in ON/RUN.
 If you cannot shift out of P (Park), ease pressure on the shift lever, then push the shift lever all the way into P (Park) as you maintain brake application.
 Then press the shift lever button and move the shift lever into another gear.
-See Shifting out of Park on page 9-30.
+See Shifting out of Park on page 9-25.